Little Bit of Heaven

 "Little Bit of Heaven" is a song by British singer-songwriter and actress Lisa Stansfield from her third album, So Natural (1993).
-It was released as the second proper single in the United Kingdom on 29 November 1993 and in other European countries in March 1994.
+It was released by Arista Records as the second proper single in the United Kingdom on 29 November 1993 and in other European countries in March 1994.
 The song was written by Stansfield and her husband, Ian Devaney, and produced by Devaney.

-An accompanying music video, directed by Marcus Raboy, was also released.
+An accompanying music video, directed by Marcus Raboy, was also released, filmed in Rome.
 The CD single included "Gonna Try It Anyway," which was available on the Japanese edition of So Natural only, and remixes of "Little Bit of Heaven" created by David Morales, Pete Heller, Terry Farley, Roach Motel, Paul Waller and Seamus Haji.
 The song reached number thirty-two in the United Kingdom.

-In 1994, Arista Records released in Japan a special CD maxi single "Marvellous & Mine Natural Selection" which included remixes form the So Natural era.
+In 1994, Arista released in Japan a special CD maxi single "Marvellous & Mine Natural Selection" which included remixes form the So Natural era.
 In 2003, "Little Bit of Heaven" was included on Biography: The Greatest Hits.
 In 2014, the remixes of "Little Bit of Heaven" were included on the deluxe 2CD + DVD re-release of So Natural (also on The Collection 1989–2003).

 Chart performance

 "Little Bit of Heaven" was not as successful commercially as the earlier singles, but it still made some impact on the charts in Europe.
 In the UK, the song peaked at number 32 in its first week on the UK Singles Chart on 5 December 1993.
 It then dropped to number 43 and then to 54, where it stayed for two weeks before leaving the UK Top 75.
-On the UK Dance Singles Chart, it was far more successful, peaking at number 12.
-It was also a top 30 hit in Iceland (26) and a top 60 hit in Germany (54).
-On the Eurochart Hot 100, "Little Bit of Heaven" reached number 92 in December 1993.
-Outside Europe, it charted in Australia, peaking at number 153.
+On both the Music Week Dance Singles chart and the Record Mirror Club Chart, it was far more successful, peaking at numbers 12 and 11, respectively.
+And on the Music Week Airplay chart, the single hit number two in the same period, being held off the number one position by Pet Shop Boys' "I Wouldn't Normally Do This Kind of Thing".
+"Little Bit of Heaven" was also a top-30 hit in Iceland (26) and a top-60 hit in Germany (54).
+On the Eurochart Hot 100 and European Dance Radio Chart by Music & Media, it reached numbers 92 and 12.
+Elsewhere, it charted in Australia, peaking at number 153 on the ARIA Singles chart.